 - Comfortable underwear and socks that don’t fall down as you walk.
 We’ve all been there pulling up pants all day or your sock rolling down into your shoe when you’re walking.
 Wear your most comfortable and practical items!

 Return Travel after The Santa Ana Volcano Hike

-If you want to make the 1pm bus, then I recommend you leave the peak of the volcano no later than midday.
-And, you’re going to need to jog a good portion of the route.
+To make the 1 pm bus, you need to leave the peak of the volcano no later than midday.
+And, you’re going to need to jog a good portion of the 3.5-km route back.
 Alternatively, you can sacrifice some of your time at the top for a less strenuous climb down the volcano.

 Unfortunately, you can’t go inside the crater as it drops almost vertically down to the flat ledge halfway down.
 And then drops equally as steeply to the lake in the middle.
 You also can’t walk all the way around the crater due to the loose rock and the risk of falling into (or down the outside) of the volcano.

-If you want to relax after climbing the volcano, head to the Salto de Malacatiupan hot springs.
+If you want to relax after the Santa Ana Volcano hike, head to the Salto de Malacatiupan hot springs.
 Here, you can bathe in naturally heated 36 Celsius/97 Fahrenheit volcanic spring water.
 Perfect for tired muscles after a long hike!